suncoast-devs/handbook/lessons/full-stack-build-an-app/19-prevent-duplicate-users.md

 ## Avoid duplicate email addresses

-To make the email unique we can add a _unique index_ on the field.
+To make the email unique, we can add a _unique index_ on the field.
 Indexes are a database optimization technique that allows the database to have fast access to looking up information based on a specific column.
 We automatically get an index on our `Id` column to make those lookups fast.
-Most of the databases we've worked with so far haven't been so large that indexes have been needed to make them fast.
-However, we are going to use them here.
+Most of the databases we've worked with so far haven't been so extensive that indexes aren't needed to make them fast.
+However, we are going to use them here to enforce uniqueness.

-When creating an index we specify the columns involved.
-This makes lookups for values in those columns fast.
-Of course creating an index takes up more space in our database and it also makes **inserting** data slower since it needs to insert data into our table and additionally update the index information as well.
+When creating an index, we specify the columns involved.
+Selecting the columns makes lookups for values in those columns fast.
+Of course, creating an index takes up more space in our database.
+It also makes **inserting** data slower since it needs to insert data into our table and update the index information.

-One of the aspects we can make of an index is to specify that for the column, or columns, involved that the values be **unique**.
+One of the aspects we can make of an index is to specify that for the column, or columns involved that the values be **unique**.

-To create our unique index we will add some code to our `DatabaseContext` model.
+To create our unique index, we will add some code to our `DatabaseContext` model.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)